michaltc/github-action-poc/README.md

 grow as much as possible.** Filesystem entries should be iterated always in the same order, zip archives should differ (on byte level) only when a source file changed.
 No timestamp based on current time should appear in any generated file.

+The code is `null`-free, all fields and variable should always contain their values.
+Data structures are immutable after their construction.

 [workspace]: https://www.citrix.com/products/citrix-workspace/
 [microapps]: https://www.citrix.com/digital-workspace/microapps.html